NGWA Groundwater Awareness Week – 20th Anniversary!

 We mentioned before that it’s a good idea to get water samples each year.
 We’re not lawyers, so please don’t take this as legal advice.
 But let’s say you’re getting your well water tested for nitrates and bacteria each year, and it comes up clean for ten years.
 You know your water is probably in pretty good shape.
 Then, say a dairy moves in a mile down the road from your house.
 Suddenly, the next year your nitrate samples are showing an increase.
 Having a history of clean water might be pretty useful in situations like this.

-Geologists estimate the amount amount of water in the Snake River Aquifer to be in the billions of gallons.
+Geologists estimate the amount of water in the Snake River Aquifer to be in the billions of gallons.
 But if you’ve been reading the news lately, you might’ve seen some controversy over “water rights,” “water calls,” and maybe even some people’s wells going dry.

 The truth is that the aquifer used to get a lot of recharge from irrigation.
 But that was back in the days when farmers dipped a curved siphon pipe into a ditch and let the water run through furrows.
 Now, with modern sprinkler technology, farmers can irrigate crops with a lot less water.
 It’s a pretty good deal for the farmer because he uses less water, but it means less water soaking down into the aquifer.
 Not only that, for the past several years we haven’t had quite the rain and snowfall that we’d hoped for.
 And that means even less water going down to recharge the aquifer.